AlexArms/AlexArms/README.md

 ### Hey There 👋

+I recently decided to pursue software engineering as a career path, so here I am.
+I started with a couple bootcamp's basic prep courses, and some miscellaneous Youtube videos.
+I ended up going through one of the bootcamps (Hack Reactor) and am now looking for my first development role!

 <!--
 **AlexArms/AlexArms** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.